“Do I need a license to rent a boat in Florida?”

 Excluding the quizzes and exams you may need to study for and take, the course should take you a few hours to complete.
 And don’t worry if you fail on the first try: You can retake the exam as many times as you need.

 Once you pass and complete the course, you have up to 90 days to obtain a FWC-issued Boating Safety Education Identification Card (which, as mentioned, is Florida’s equivalent of a boating license and what is actually meant when people refer to their boating license there), which you can easily get by sending in your Proof of Completion along with some additional identifying information.
-You can read all the details on how to obtain your card here.
+You can read all the details on how to obtain your card in this article.

 Once you get the card — congratulations!
 You can now legally rent a boat in Florida.
 This card won’t ever expire but just to reiterate, this is NOT a boating license, and simply proof that you’ve successfully completed the required boating safety course.
 Thankfully, that’s all the state of Florida requires for you to rent and operate a boat.